Oil Price Prediction Markets Remain Extremely Volatile

 If you’re looking at the current Kalshi board for the 2026 yearly oil price high, a degree of certainty on price increases to come is already priced in.

-Markets are currently pricing a move above $115 at 96¢ (which translates to a 96% probability).
-For traders, this is effectively inevitable, so there’s little value to be found from betting on it.
+On March 9, markets reacted to instability by pricing a move above $115 at 96¢ (which translates to a 96% probability).
+For traders, a price like this is effectively inevitable, so there’s little value to be found from betting on it.
+By March 10, prices had dipped in response to Trump stating that the war would end "very soon," but prices started to rise again following strikes on March 19.

-We’ve already seen prices of $115, so unless the situation deescalates fairly rapidly it looks likely that this ‘Yes’ contract could pay out.
+We’ve already seen prices of $115, so unless the situation deescalates fairly rapidly it's possible that this ‘Yes’ contract could pay out.

 Let’s not forget that on March 9 the price of oil spiralled to $115 a barrel.
-That necessitated an emergency meeting of G7 finance ministers with the aim of coordinating a release of emergency stockpiles.
+That necessitated an emergency meeting of G7 finance ministers with the aim of coordinating a release of emergency stockpiles, but no agreement was reached.

-The release of 300 million barrels of stockpiled oil (which would represent a quarter of the total stockpile) is only enough to cover three days worth of global consumption, though.
-It’s a move that could slow the rising prices, but it certainly wouldn’t be enough to send prices back down.
+The release of 300 million barrels of stockpiled oil (which would represent a quarter of the total stockpile) is only enough to cover three days worth of global consumption.
+But it remains an option should prices continue to rise.

 The price of oil is notoriously difficult to forecast, so traders looking to bet on a lottery ticket option like this could be tempted by the potential returns.

-However, for prices to exceed $150+ we’d need to see a major escalation in this conflict, like serious damage to processing facilities or a total closure of the Strait of Hormuz.
+However, for prices to exceed $150+ we’d need to see a major escalation in this conflict.
 In all likelihood, it’d only happen if we started to see a physical scramble for barrels due to limited resources.

 If this kind of doomsday scenario did occur, there’s really no way of knowing how high the price of oil could go.
 But we can safely say that there’d be a coordinated economic response to halt the rising prices long before they approached the $180.01+ barrier.